prateekpandey1234/AndroidLearnings/README.md

       static variable -> class.var2  as we can see these are globally scoped not based on single instance of app.
    3. let{} extesnsion function is used 2 ways : 1-> is used to null check and 2-> it also thread safe operation as it creates copy of current instance and do modification for that specific thread.

+Pagination
+   1. there are two types of paginations :-
+         a.
+Offset based when you handle with small data or low model complexity , the implementation is fairly easy with determining the current offset/page user is then make api call                and then add it to db and then show it to the ui screen .
+         b.
+We a mediator to handle this data exchange , we also use caching (small db) handling for ui loading .

 Notifications